duckietown/book-devmanual-lx/src/consume/2_instructions/build.md

 ### What does it do?

-The `dts code build` command builds the learning experience package into a software image that will be used by all of the other commands in the workflow.
-The first step to working through any LX is to build it and confirm that you have no initial errors.
+The `dts code build` command builds the learning experience package into a software image that will be used by each of the other commands in the workflow.

+The first step to working
+through any LX is to build it and confirm that you have no initial errors.

 ```{hint}